QUALINET/databases/_posts/2020-01-01-actions_in_the_eye.md

 access: 'The dataset can be obtained after registering at: Link: http://vision.imar.ro/eyetracking/description.php'
 author: Romanian Academy
 categories:
-- Video
+- video
 citation: The license agreement for data usage implies the citation of the two papers [MS12a], [MS12b].
 Please notice that citing the dataset URL instead of the publications would not be compliant with this license agreement.
-contact_email: null
-contact_name: ''
 database: Actions in the Eye
+deprecated: false
 excerpt: ''
 external_link: http://vision.imar.ro/eyetracking/description.php
-hrc: ''
 license: 'Grant of license free of charge for academic use only.
 Details about the license can be found at: Link: http://vision.imar.ro/eyetracking/license.php'
-method: ''
 other: Eyetracking
 partner: false
 publicly_available: true
-ratings: 16.0
+ratings: 16
 references:
   MS12a: Stefan Mathe and Cristian Sminchisescu, Dynamic Eye Movement Datasets and
     Learnt Saliency Models for Visual Action Recognition, European Conference on Computer